anndro/django-i18n-model/README.rst

 django-i18n-model
 =================

+This project is forked from https://pypi.org/project/django-i18n-model/ and changed to work Django 4.0

 Adding translations to Django models is a topic that has been discussed from a vast variety of angles, and yet still not very well defined. django-i18n-model is yet another solution for adding i18n to your models.